spacechase0/SoftwareEngineeringProject/coursework_docs/progress_report_iteration_2.md

 - any changes that occurred in the initial plan you had for the project or its scope.
 Describe the reasons for the changes.
 - anything that went wrong during this increment-->

 Needless to say, the circumstances regarding COVID-19 have made completion of this project much more daunting.
 Between getting our personal lives in order and organizing our group under forced remote circumstances, it has unfortunately thrown our progress off track.
 In order to cope with this better, we have decided to scrap the idea of branching the story/level design on two distinct paths, and instead opt for one linear story path that the player progresses on.
 Our goal for this increment, in a very basic sense, was to have the core functionality of the game as a whole established, which was mostly accomplished.
+We were able to add a cutscene trigger and dialogue triggers, multiple platforms, an enemy, and a pause menu as well as a camera that follows the player and borders that prevent the player from going out of bounds.

 <!--Note: Code will be worked on today (4/3) and what was/wasn't accomplished, or compromises will be discussed here -->